-In its 22nd year, DAPP has been implementing vibrant projects related to education, health, agriculture and community development.
+In its 25th year, DAPP has been implementing vibrant projects related to education, health, agriculture and community development.

 Community Development: Community development has been a long-standing priority of DAPP since 1995.
 The organization utilizes the “Child Aid” integrated model which has been developed by the Federation Humana People to People.

 Child Aid builds capacity in communities to reduce poverty and give families the best conditions in which to raise their children.
 This is accomplished through the implementation of activities within child care and early childhood development, health, education, and economic development.

-Since 2012, DAPP has expanded its education program beyond pre-teacher’s training to include in-service teachers in a concept called “We do more teachers” which is currently operational in 114 primary in 6 districts under the Let Children Stay in School project.
-DAPP also started the 400 Primary Schools Project with the aim of providing the opportunity for DAPP graduated teachers working in government primary schools to stick together and support each other in contributing towards creating conducive learning environments for the learners in their schools.
+Since 2012, DAPP has expanded its education program beyond pre-teacher’s training to include in-service teachers through the “Let Children Stay in School Project” which ran between 2015 to 2018 and was operational in 114 primary schools in 6 districts.
+DAPP also started the 400 Primary Schools Project – also known as the “DAPP graduated teacher network” with the aim of providing the opportunity for DAPP graduated teachers working in government primary schools to stick together and support each other in contributing towards creating conducive learning environments for the learners in their schools.

 Vocational Training: In order to provide new opportunities for the ever increasing number of unemployed youth in Malawi, DAPP established Mikolongwe Vocational School in Chiradzulu District in 1997 offering two courses.
 Mikolongwe Vocational School has trained and graduated more than 10,600 youth across its now 11 courses through both the formal and informal training programmes.